jmahler/CSCI-21-Programs-Algorithms-2/README.md

 palindrome
 ----------

-To test whether a string is a palindrome simply specify a string on the command line.
+The palindrome program will test a string if it is a palindrome.
+The palindrome to test is given on the command line as shown below.
 It will respond stating whether it is or is not a palindrome.

 	shell$ ./palindrome sit on a potato pan otis